brookewicz/LabNotebook/Protocols/Qubit.md

 On qubit:
 - sign in
 - select "dsDNA High Sensitivity"
-- reread standards before reading samples
+- reread standards before reading samples - follow prompts on
 	- will tell you if standards are bad
 	- will tell you if samples are out of range
 - remove tube from fluorometer after every reading.
 If you need to redo a measurement, take the tube out and equilibrate to room temp for 30s